NVIDIA-Merlin/HugeCTR/README.md

    model.graph_to_json(graph_config_file = "dcn.json")
    model.fit(max_iter = 5120, display = 200, eval_interval = 1000, snapshot = 5000, snapshot_prefix = "dcn")
    ```
-   **NOTE**: Please make sure that the paths to the synthetic datasets are correct with respect to this Python script.
-Besides, `data_reader_type`, `check_type`, `label_dim`, `dense_dim` and `data_reader_sparse_param_array` should be consistent with the generated dataset.
+   **NOTE**: Ensure that the paths to the synthetic datasets are correct with respect to this Python script. `data_reader_type`, `check_type`, `label_dim`, `dense_dim`, and
+   `data_reader_sparse_param_array` should be consistent with the generated dataset.

 6. Train the model by running the following command:
    ```
    python dcn_norm_train.py
    ```
-   **NOTE**: It is expected that the value of evaluation AUC is not good given that randomly generated datasets are being used.
-When the training is done, you will see the files of dumped graph JSON, saved model weights and optimizer states.
+   **NOTE**: It is presumed that the evaluation AUC value is incorrect since randomly generated datasets are being used.
+When the training is done, files that contain the
+   dumped graph JSON, saved model weights, and optimizer states will be generated.

-For additional information, see the [HugeCTR User Guide](docs/hugectr_user_guide.md).
+For more information, refer to the [HugeCTR User Guide](docs/hugectr_user_guide.md).

 ## HugeCTR SDK ##
-To support the users who cannot use HugeCTR directly, we export several important components in HugeCTR to external developers as SDK.
+We're able to support external developers who can't use HugeCTR directly by exporting important HugeCTR components using:
-* [Sparse Operation Kit](sparse_operation_kit): a python package wrapped GPU accelerated operations dedicated for sparse training / inference cases.
+* [Sparse Operation Kit](sparse_operation_kit): a python package wrapped with GPU accelerated operations dedicated for sparse training/inference cases.
-* [GPU Embedding Cache](gpu_cache): a embedding cache on GPU memory designed for CTR inference workload.
+* [GPU Embedding Cache](gpu_cache): embedding cache available on the GPU memory designed for CTR inference workload.

 ## Support and Feedback ##
-If you encounter any issues and/or have questions, please file an issue [here](https://github.com/NVIDIA/HugeCTR/issues) so that we can provide you with the necessary resolutions and answers.
-To further advance the Merlin/HugeCTR Roadmap, we encourage you to share all the details regarding your recommender system pipeline using this [survey](https://developer.nvidia.com/merlin-devzone-survey).
+If you encounter any issues or have questions, go to [https://github.com/NVIDIA/HugeCTR/issues](https://github.com/NVIDIA/HugeCTR/issues) and submit an issue so that we can provide you with the necessary resolutions and answers.
+To further advance the HugeCTR Roadmap, we encourage you to share all the details regarding your recommender system pipeline using this [survey](https://developer.nvidia.com/merlin-devzone-survey).

-## Contribute to HugeCTR ##
+## Contributing to HugeCTR ##
-HugeCTR is an open source project, and we encourage you to join the development directly.
-All of your contributions will be appreciated and can help us to improve our quality and performance.
-Please find more about how to contribute and the developer specific instructions on our [HugeCTR Contributor Guide](docs/hugectr_contributor_guide.md)
+With HugeCTR being an open source project, we welcome contributions from the general public.
+With your contributions, we can continue to improve HugeCTR's quality and performance.
+To learn how to contribute, refer to our [HugeCTR Contributor Guide](docs/hugectr_contributor_guide.md).

-## Talks and External Resources ##
+## Additional Resources ##
 |Webpages|
 |--------|
 |[NVIDIA Merlin](https://developer.nvidia.com/nvidia-merlin)|